 When do I get the cashback?

 The Government initially put £125 million aside.
-But the scheme's had slow take-up, and so far only £2.6 million has been paid out in cashback, hence why the scheme has been extended.
+But it's had slow take-up.
+So far, only £2.6 million has been paid out in cashback, so the scheme's been extended.

 The cashback's triggered when you agree a Green Deal Plan (to complete the home improvements) with your provider, not when you get an assessment.

 To get the cashback, the work must be completed within three months of agreeing a plan (six months for solid wall insulation).
+So since the cashback's only guaranteed until June, your measures must be installed by the end of September.
 Check your provider has time to finish in that period.

 The people who'll benefit most from this are higher users who live in cold houses and worry about turning the heating up